Rozmir-Rohi/mo-creatures-legacy/README.md

 # Mo Creatures Legacy
+<strong> Development for this project has finished.
+This project will not be receiving any further updates. </strong>
 The final version of Mo' Creatures for 1.7.10 was unfinished and was riddled with bugs.
 This project fixes that.

 The main aim of Mo' Creatures Legacy is to provide a fully working legacy version of Mo' Creatures for 1.7.10.